amangel/SignaturePadViewExample/README.md

-### SignaturePadView
+### SignaturePadView Example
-A custom view for Android to collect a signature.
+A simple project showing how to add a SignaturePad view and to pull an image from it.